Dr Louise Hayes, Clinical Psychologist, MAPS, B.A., B.App.Sci (Hons), PhD (Clinical)

 - President-elect for the Association for Contextual Behavioural Science (ACBS).

-- A clinical psychologist in private practice at The Elms Family Medical Centre in Bacchus Marsh Victoria.
+- A clinical psychologist in private practice at Bacchus Marsh Psychology Clinic in Bacchus Marsh Victoria.

 - An active philanthropist working to help disadvantaged people in Nepal.